ren-jamie11/poker_gui/README.md

 Provides an upper and lower bound for the opponent's probability of beating you (hero) on turn/flush/river.

 **Upper bound**: Calculated as the probability that the opponent will acquire a hand that is better than hero's current hand.
-Villain equity cannot be higher than that, because it is effectively assumes hero's chance of not improving is 100%.
-To include more scenarios would mean to include those where villain's hand type is worse than hero's current hand
+Villain equity cannot be higher than that, because to include more scenarios would mean to include those where villain's hand type is worse than hero's current hand

 **Lower bound:** Lower bound is calculated by multiplying the upper bound ^ by (1 - P[hero hand improves]).
 We know villain's equity is at least this value, because villain wins if hero remains same and villain improves past hero.
-This number is effectively assuming hero will win so long as he/she improves.

 In general, the upper/lower bound will be wider if hero has a lot of potential to improve their hand.

 ## Example interpretation